dhubertus/ufo-sighting-google-maps/README.md

 ## Project Screen Shot(s)
 ## Installation and Setup Instructions
-ie: `git clone, npm start, bower install, etc`
+git clone, npm install, npm start
 ## Reflection
   - What was the context for this project? (ie: was this a side project? was this for Turing? was this for an experiment?)
   - What did you set out to build?